johnkou97/ConnectFour/README.md

 - Play Connect Four in the terminal.
 - Supports two players: human vs human, human vs computer, or computer vs computer.
 - Simple interface with clear instructions for use.
+- New GUI interface for a more interactive experience.

 ## Installation